AtlassianPS/ConfluencePS/docs/en-US/ConvertTo-StorageFormat.md

 Creates a new page at the root of the specified space (no parent page).
 Verbose flag enabled.
-Need to invoke ConvertTo-ConfluenceStorageFormat on $Body to prep it for page creation.
+Need to invoke ConvertTo-StorageFormat on $Body to prep it for page creation.

 ## PARAMETERS